valderman/selda/README.md

 To work productively with Selda, you will need to enable the `TypeOperators` and `OverloadedStrings` extensions.

-Tables are defined as the product of one or more columns, expressed using *extensible tuples*, or heterogeneous lists.
+Table schemas are defined as the product of one or more columns, stitched together using the `¤` operator.
-An extensible tuple is simply a list of values joined together by the `:*:` operator.
+A table is parameterized over the types of its columns, with the column types separated by the `:*:` operator.
+This, by the way, is why you need `TypeOperators`.

 ```
 people :: Table (Text :*: Int :*: Maybe Text)